karinstahel/papers-past-open-data-extraction/README.md

     └── summary_YYYYMMDD_HHMMSS.json
 ```

-Each parquet file contains extracted article data for a single newspaper issue, and the summary JSON file contains statistics and details about the processing run.
+Each parquet file contains extracted article data for a single newspaper issue, and the summary JSON file contains statistics and issues for the processing run.

 ## Acknowledgements